QBeukelman/philosophers/README.md

 <br />

 The input below will produce this result.
 Notice that philosopher 1 has eaten 6 times.
 If must_eat is provided, a philosopher should eat at least must_eat times.
-Additionally, a philosopher; dispite having to think to complete its lifecycle, can think for any amout of time.
+Additionally, a philosopher, despite having to think to complete its lifecycle, can think for any amount of time.
 This explains why philosopher one, having eaten and slept, can begin eating directly after beginning to think.

 ```bash
 ./philo 5 400 100 100 5